-For me, essential items are a short list that includes a sharp, quality fixed-blade knife and binoculars.
+For me, essential items are a short list that includes a sharp, quality fixed-blade knife like the Cabela's Alaskan Guide Series Skinner knife and binoculars.
 These will be in my possession during the entire hunt.
 Besides a rifle and ammo, that’s all I absolutely have to have.
-If I’m hunting unfamiliar property, or public land in the mountains, a GPS would certainly be considered as essential gear as well.
+If I’m hunting unfamiliar property, or public land in the mountains, a handheld GPS unit would certainly be considered as essential gear as well.

 Secondary Whitetail Gear